 - Selling personalized beer-related merchandise from each craft brewery for extra funds on our free eCommerce stores.

 - Marketing your after-party as a benefit concert.
 Crowdfunding participants are known to join events because of their desire to party and see their favorite band.
 Bring the following of a good band to your event and sell tickets to the concert everywhere.

 - Hosting a themed beer fundraiser can get your donors into the giving spirit.
 Whether you decide on an Irish pub theme, a more relaxed beer garden or a traditional German beer festival, choose a theme that fits the energy of your audience and go all out.

 - Adding a 50/50 Raffle, a silent auction, or an auction of promises to smash your fundraising goals and make a real impact on your community.

 - Producing a charity beer made specifically for your nonprofit.
-A percentage of the proceeds go to your charity organization and when customers are deciding which delicious beer to buy, one that gives to a nonprofit has the potential to win.
+A percentage of the proceeds go to your charity organization.
+When customers are deciding which delicious beer to buy, one that gives to a nonprofit has the potential to win.